electron/rfcs/text/0016-save-restore-window-state.md

 - A window can never be restored out of reach.
 I am presuming no apps would want this behavior.
 - If window (width, height) reopens on a different display and does not fit on screen auto adjust to fit and resave the value.
 This would reduce the number of edge cases significantly and I highly doubt that any app would want to preserve an overflow when opened on a different display.
 - Not handling scaling as Windows, macOS, and Linux support multimonitor window scaling by default.
-- We treat split screen states as normal on Windows, Linux as this is default for the OS.
-For macOS, behavior to restore split screen needs to be finalized as the default is fullscreen for split view.

 ### Additional APIs
-I also plan on adding synchronous methods to `BrowserWindow` to save, restore, clear, and get the window state or rather window preferences.
+I also plan on adding synchronous methods to `BaseWindow` to save, restore, clear, and get the window state or rather window preferences.
 Down below is the API spec for that.

 Here's an exhaustive list of the options that can be saved.
 It would provide a way to save additional properties on the window apart from the bounds itself.